January 09, 2000

 You can watch Reno News 4's most recent update on this case here.

-We have surpassed the twentieth anniversary of this unsolved murder and the Lyon County Sheriff's Office is seeking your help in solving this case.
+We have surpassed the twenty-first anniversary of this unsolved murder and the Lyon County Sheriff's Office is seeking your help in solving this case.
 To help us, please feel free to download and distribute the flyer from this case.

-And if you have any information about this murder, or know someone who does, we urge you to contact the Lyon County Sheriff's Office Detective Division at (775) 577-5206 or the Lyon County Sheriff's Office 24-hour dispatch center at (775) 577-5023.
+And if you have any information about this murder, or know someone who does, we urge you to contact the Lyon County Sheriff's Office Homicide Division at (775) 577-5206 or the Lyon County Sheriff's Office 24-hour dispatch center at (775) 577-5023.

 To provide information anonymously, you can call Secret Witness at (775) 322-4900.